What Does Selenium Do?

 - Chicken, pork, and beef

 Tips for Increasing Your Selenium Intake

-- For a simple lunch, open a can of tuna or salmon and make a sandwich on whole wheat bread.
+- For a simple lunch, open a can of tuna and make a sandwich on whole wheat bread.

 - Choose fish or seafood for dinner 2-3 times per week.

 - Select a breakfast cereal that is rich in nutrients.
 Check the nutrition facts label on the side.

 - Choose brown rice over white, and whole wheat or rye bread over white.